Pierre Henriet

-Pierre Henriet (born 26 November 1991) is a French politician of La République En Marche!
-(LREM) who has been serving as a member of the French National Assembly since the 2017 elections, representing the department of Vendée.
+Pierre Henriet (born 26 November 1991) is a French politician of the Renaissance (previously La République En Marche!
+(LREM)) who has been serving as a member of the French National Assembly since the 2017 elections, representing the department of Vendée.

 Early life and education

 Henriet, born 26 novembre 1991, is from Saint-Pierre-le-Vieux, where his father, Christian Henriet, is the mayor.
 Currently a Ph.D. student in philosophy of science at the University of Nantes since 2015, he has also completed courses as a temporary epistemologist at the François-Rabelais high school in Fontenay-le-Comte.

 Political career

 While still studying, Henriet announced his candidacy for the municipal elections of 2014 in Saint-Pierre-le-Vieux.
 Listed on the list "United for Saint-Pierre-le-Vieux" led by Christian Henriet, his father, he was elected at the end of the first round.

 After he worked on Emmanuel Macron's campaign, La République en marche nominated Henriet as its candidate in the 5th constituency of Vendée.
 In the first round of the legislative elections, he came first with 39.13% of the votes cast.
 He won the second round against Hugues Fourage of the Socialist Party with 53.36% of the vote.

 In the National Assembly, Henriet serves on the Committee on Cultural Affairs and Education.
 He chairs the International Study Group on the Issues of the Democratic People's Republic of Korea and is a member of Parliamentary Office for the Evaluation of Scientific and Technological Options.
 During his first term, he was involved in bringing amendments in favor of scientific integrity during the debate on the research programming law.
 These proposals are included in article 16 of the law.

-He was re-elected in the 2022 French legislative election with 60,94% of the vote.
-In July 2022 he was elected by his peers to head the parliamentary office for the evaluation of scientific and technological choices.
-He succeeds the mathematician Cédric Villani as President of the office.
+Henriet was re-elected in the 2022 French legislative election with 60,94% of the vote.
+In July 2022 he was elected by his peers to head the parliamentary office for the evaluation of scientific and technological choices, succeeding Cédric Villani.

+In February 2024, Henriet left the Renaissance group and instead joined the affiliated Horizons group.